Esther-Marie Schilling

 since 2023

-research assistant, Institut für Anglistik/Amerikanistik, University of Rostock
+lecturer and PhD candidate, Institut für Anglistik/Amerikanistik, University of Rostock

 PhD project: “Anglophone Literatures in Crisis Mode”